Bidirectional Contrastive Split Learning for Visual Question Answering: Methods

-The Information Noise Contrastive Estimation (InfoNCE) loss is commonly used for contrastive learning \citep{oord2018} to identify the positive sample from a set of unrelated negative samples.
-Notably, UniCon employs the relevant NHA and LTA outputs in the shared projection space of the same input triplets within one training batch as positive pairs. $\{(v_{\mbox{ {NHA}},j},v_{\mbox{ {LTA}},j})\}_{j=1}^B$ where $B$ is the sample size of the training batch.
-In contrast, given a NHA output $v_{\mbox{ {NHA}},i}$, any irrelevant LTA outputs $\{v_{\mbox{ {LTA}},j}|j\neq i\}_{j=1}^B$ are employed as the negative keys of the NHA output.
-Then, we train the model by aligning the knowledge between the component outputs in positive pairs while discouraging the similarity between the outputs in negative pairs (Fig. \ref{fig:scheme}).
-We formulate the loss $\mathcal{L}$ as follows
+We employ the Information Noise Contrastive Estimation (InfoNCE) loss \cite{infonce} to disentangle similar (positive) and dissimilar (negative) pairs of data points (Figure \ref{fig:heat}).
+Model component activations are aligned for the positive pairs while being discouraged for the negative pairs.
+Notably, we use the NHA and LTA outputs for the same inputs as the positive pairs, i.e., $\{(v_{\text{NHA},j},v_{\text{LTA},j})\}_{j=1}^B$ where $B$ is the batch size.
+On the contrast, given the NHA output $v_{\text{NHA},i}$, the irrelevant LTA outputs $\{v_{\text{LTA},j}|j\neq i\}_{j=1}^B$ within one batch are employed as the negative pairs.
+Consequently, we devise the loss $\mathcal{L}$ for the contrastive learning of model components as follows